PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter18/README.md

 ### Docker

 In the build directory, run `cmake --build . --target docker` to build the Docker image.
-Run the app from `docker/compose.yaml` with Compose and `kubernetes/manifest.yaml` with Kubernetes.
+Follow the instructions to run the app in either [Docker](docker/README.md) or [Kubernetes](kubernetes/README.md).

 Read instructions regarding Development Containers in the file `containers/docker/README.md` in Chapter 17 to build an executable file for Linux on macOS and Windows.